-- The value of the whole of the CETV on the assumed date.
-Depending on the type of benefits held by the member, the CETV may need to be split to identify the different elements within the CETV.
-You will also need to tell the member what date you have assumed the CETV to be estimated upon. - A statement of the member's rights to obtain further estimates.
+The value of the whole of the CETV on the assumed date.
+Depending on the type of benefits held by the member, the CETV may need to be split to identify the

-- A statement that the Financial Conduct Authority (FCA), the Pensions Regulator (TPR) and the Money and Pensions Service (MaPS), provide information about transfers that may assist the member in deciding whether to transfer. - A recommendation that the member should take financial advice before making decisions about transfers. - If your administering authority has been designated (see section titled Can a CETV be reduced) you should let the member know together with an estimate of the reduction should the member transfer to a flexible benefits scheme.
+- A statement of the member's rights to obtain further estimates. - A statement that the Financial Conduct Authority (FCA), the Pensions Regulator (TPR) and the Money and Pensions Service (MaPS), provide information about transfers that may assist the member in deciding whether to transfer. - A recommendation that the member should take financial advice before making decisions about transfers. - Although not required by law, we recommend you warn the member that if they decide to request a statement of entitlement, you must be satisfied that either the First or Second condition has been met in order for the transfer to proceed. - If your administering authority has been designated (see section titled Can a CETV be reduced) you should let the member know together with an estimate of the reduction should the member transfer to a flexible benefits scheme.